 Only utilizing your TSP to invest for retirement is a common mistake.
 While the TSP is a safe bet for the future, it doesn’t have the flexibility and potential of some investment opportunities in the private sector.
 In fact, there are some private sector investment opportunities only available to current and former federal employees.
 For instance, fixed index annuities are a low yield, low-risk investment that can protect your money while giving you some income.
 We suggest speaking to a financial advisor that specializes in retirement planning for federal employees to take full advantage of all of your options.

-Though the current financial climate is chaotic, we hope you take advantage of this time to prepare for your future.
+Though the current financial climate is chaotic, we hope you take advantage of the down economy to prepare for your future.
 Our team is committed to helping federal employees through these difficult times and challenging questions.
 Please reach out to us a Schedule a FREE Consultation and see how we can help you prepare.